dnnybnh/RNPassioSDK/README.md

 The App.js file was simply modified to connect with the NativeModule in order to configure PassioSDK with a given KEY.
 A simple UI was also implemented into this file to let user navigate to the scanning screen.

-## Camera.js
+## PassioScanner.js

-The Camera.js file is a component that was created to connect with th NativeModule in order to start the detection process and listen the logoName value that is given by customDetectionResult method in Swift.
-In this file, a library called react-native-camera was used in order to display the camera for the scanning process.
-The component contain a label that will display the logoName that is being listened to by the logoListener event that is passed back by iOS.
+The PassioScanner.js file is a native UI Component that was created to connect with the NativeModule in order to start the detection process and listen the logoName value that is given by customDetectionResult method in Swift.

+## CameraView.swift

+This file is where the preview layer is being set up.
+By using the method of bridging a RCTViewManager, the camera preview screen was able to be exposed to Javascript and used as a Native UI Component.

-## PassioController.swift
+## PassioView.swift

 This file is the main swift file that is used to execute the minimum required APIS for scanning and detecting a logo.
-There are two functions that is being exposed to Javascript and that is ConfigureSDK(key:NSString) and startDetection().
-Apart from these methods, an event is also being exposed to Javascript via the RCTEventEmitter package, this event is known as the logoListener event
+There is one function that is being exposed to Javascript and that is ConfigureSDK(key:NSString).
+When the ConfigureSDK is called with a KEY passed in as parameter, the PassioSDK would configure then immediately start the detection process.

-## PassioController.m
+## PassioView.m

 This file is used to export the modules, methods and events to Javascript.